 Origin of the suffering

 The second noble Truth talks about the origin of the dukkha.
 Buddha suggests that all our sufferings are ingrained in our worries.
-The three roots of evils are the major cause of our sufferings.
+The three roots of evil are the major cause of our suffering.
 Once we get over these sufferings, we will get over everything else.